geekan/MetaGPT/README.md

     pip install pyppeteer
     ```

-    - **Install the Required Browsers**
+    - **Use your own Browsers**

+    pyppeteer alow you use installed browsers,  please set the following envirment

     ```bash
-    pyppeteer-install
+    export PUPPETEER_EXECUTABLE_PATH = /path/to/your/chromium or edge or chrome
     ```

-    pyppeteer alow you use already installed browsers, if you do not want to run the above command, please set the following envirment
+    please do not use this command to install browser, it is too old

     ```bash
-    export PUPPETEER_EXECUTABLE_PATH = /path/to/your/chromium or edge or chrome
+    pyppeteer-install
     ```

     - **modify `config.yaml`**